lambda-curry/virtualevent-poc/src/pages/custom-pages/faqs.md

 Due to the Okta integration, you will not be able to edit your first and last name.
 If there is an error in your name, just drop an email to <a href = "mailto: techweek@yahooinc.com" target="_blank" style="color:#0f69ff"><b>techweek@yahooinc.com</b></a>.<br><br><br>

 ### <p style="color: #7E1FFF">SCHEDULE</p>

 **How do I add a session to my agenda or “My Schedule”?**

-ALog into the virtual event and click on “Schedule” in the top navigation bar.
+Log into the virtual event and click on “Schedule” in the top navigation bar.
 Find the session/event you wish to add to your schedule and click the “+”  symbol in the right-bottom corner.
 You may view sessions or events you have added to your personal schedule by clicking “My Schedule” in the navigation bar.  <br><br>

 ###### How do I REMOVE a session to my agenda or “My Schedule”?